 Can You Picnic at Giverny?

-So the best way to picnic is to either walk along by the River Epte and find your own perfect spot nearby.
+So the best way to picnic is to either walk along by the River Seine or smaller Epte river and find your own perfect spot nearby.

-Alternatively, further up the road in either Vernon and Vernonnet, are perfect, romantic picnic spots.
-Either pop into some of the bakeries here or bring along your own picnic.
-Just by the river is The Old Mill, the remains of an old flour mill, built on the columns of the medieval bridge.
+Just by the river is le Vieux-Moulin or Old Mill.
+This photogenic spot is the remains of an old flour mill, built on the columns of the medieval bridge.
 The first half-timbered building dates from the 17th century and recently was restored in the 1980s, although can't be visited.
-Instead admire it from underneath with your picnic basket.
+Instead admire it from nearby with your picnic basket.
+There are even more waterlilies to complete the impressionist theme.

 For more updated information on tarifs, visiting times, tours and how to get there, see the official Giverny website.